Grounds open dawn to dusk daily

 lighter and water tank.
 No cooking over the fire is allowed with the exception of

 Give your child a birthday party to remember!
 Hunt for insects, roast marshmallows around a campfire and more.
 Each season brings new and exciting discoveries.
 Choose from one of several age-appropriate themes.
 Parties are an hour and a half.
 One hour is led by a naturalist and 30 minutes are for the host to lead party activities on their own.
 Parties have a 15-20 child maximum, depending on theme.
-The fee is $230-255, depending on theme.
-Refundable cleaning deposit of $75 required.
+Refundable cleaning deposit of $100 required.
+After hours parties are an additional $30.

 Contact us at 847.433.6901 to schedule your party today!
 Themes and prices are subject to change.